The path to better incident management starts here

 What is recovery time objective?

 Recovery time objective is the acceptable recovery time period for a business function to resume normal service after an outage.
+It is closely related to mean time to recovery discussed in DevOps metrics.

 Disaster recovery planning in a DevOps world